thomasgstewart/machine-learning-1-fall-2022/README.md

 ## Instruction & Office hours <i class="fas fa-chalkboard-teacher"></i>

-**Format of the class:** In-class time will be a combination of lectures, group assignments, live coding, and student presentations.  **Please note:** Circumstances may require the face-to-face portion of the class to be online.
+**Format of the class:** In-class time will be a combination of lectures, group assignments, live coding, and student presentations.

+**Please note:** Circumstances may require the face-to-face portion of the class to be online.

-**Lectures:** Monday, Wednesday, and Friday @ 9am - Dell XXX
+**Time:** Monday, Wednesday, and Friday @ 9am - Dell XXX

 **Office Hours:** Monday, Wednesday, and Friday @ 10am - Dell common area